 SNMP traps provide a lot of data, but they’re only a piece of the puzzle when looking at a network in its entirety.
 Integrating them with other protocols like syslog and Netflow can offer more comprehensive visibility into IT infrastructure.

-For example, Netflow tells businesses a lot about how data flows on a network—something SNMP doesn’t.
-Your organization can use the two protocols together to learn about what happens on devices and how devices interact with each other.
+For example, NetFlow provides visibility into traffic flows between devices, complementing SNMP’s device-level status and performance metrics and helping organizations better understand how data moves across the network.
+Your organization can use the two protocols together to learn what happens on devices and how devices interact with each other.

 The same is true with syslogs.
 SNMP may tell you when something goes wrong on a device—but it may not give any details about more specific application errors.
 Looking at syslogs can give more details that SNMP doesn’t to help troubleshoot and fix problems.